webhintio/hint/packages/hint/docs/user-guide/concepts/formatters.md

 # Formatters

-A `formatter` takes the results of executing the configured rules and transforms them to be consumed by the user.
+A `formatter` takes the results of executing the configured hints and transforms them to be consumed by the user.
 A `formatter` can output the results via the `console` in different formats, a `JSON` file, `XML`, etc.